Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 - Notre Dame's games this year have hit the over on five of eight set point totals (62.5%).

-- Notre Dame is 4-2 against the spread and 6-0 overall this season when the team records more than 30 points.
+- Notre Dame is 4-2 against the spread and 6-0 overall this season when the team scores more than 30 points.

 - The Fighting Irish collect 41.2 more yards per game (389.1) than the Midshipmen allow per outing (347.9).

-- Notre Dame is 3-2 against the spread and 5-0 overall when the team churns out more than 347.9 yards.
+- When Notre Dame picks up more than 347.9 yards, the team is 3-2 against the spread and 5-0 overall.

-- This year, the Fighting Irish have turned the ball over 11 times, while the Midshipmen have forced 11.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.